ciaranodonnell/ciaranodonnell.github.io/_posts/2019-11-30-keeping-documentation-in-sync-with-azure-devops.markdown

 tags: [documentation, azure devops, azdo, git, agile]
 ---

 There is a debate I see a lot in software engineering circles about whether code should be self documenting or not.
 This is normally argued by people that don't want to spend the time writing good comments or updating documentation.

-I think these people lack a level of empathy for their future team members, including their future selves, and I can't help but think that they hvaen't been on a complex project for long enough to have to support it over time.
+Personally I think these people lack a level of empathy for their future team members, including their future selves, and I can't help but think that they hvaen't been on a complex project for long enough to have to support it over time.

 As you can probably tell, I don't think complex software **can** be self documenting through the code.
 The codebases become too large and they often they have real complexity in them.

-Dont get me wrong thought, I think trying to write simple code that is easy to understand just by looking at it is a good idea.
+Dont get me wrong though, I think trying to write simple code that is easy to understand just by looking at it is a good idea.
-Keeping Loops short enough so you can see the open and close braces at the same time, breaking things out to clearly named functions, and making our variable names explicit, these are all good ideas and we should do them.
+Keeping Loops short enough so you can see the start and end at the same time, breaking things out to clearly named functions, and making our variable names explicit, these are all good ideas and we should all do them.

 However, that isn't enough to make entire enterprise applications devoid of comments and documentation.

 There are other types of documentation, such as:

 1. High level design documentations